-All Literacy work is closely linked to the Wild Weather theme; This half term children will develop their speaking and listening skills through daily class discussions and weekly circle time sessions, the role play area (a broadcasting weather station) will also provide opportunities for children to listen and respond to others.
+All Literacy work is closely linked to the 'Fire, fire!' theme; we will be studying Katie in London and the diary of Samuel Pepys .This half term children will develop their speaking and listening skills through daily class discussions and weekly circle time sessions, the deconstructed role play will also provide opportunities for children to create, listen and respond to others.
 We will also be discussing stories during whole class, guided groups and individual reading sessions.
 With their talk partners, the children will be encouraged to ask and answer how and why questions.
 As we progress through the letters and sounds scheme, it is important to practise sounds with your child as well as the phase 2 and phase 3 tricky words which have previously been sent home.
 We are now also focusing on handwriting, which the children do weekly.